 UN human rights reports in June 2018 and July 2019 documented extensively the attacks against political opponents, social activists and human rights defenders.
 The July 2019 report states that "Intelligence services (SEBIN and DGCIM) have been responsible for arbitrary detentions, ill-treatment and torture of political opponents and relatives.
 Armed colectivos contribute to this system by exercising social control in local communities and supporting security forces in repressing demonstrations and dissent".
 The report also refers to "a public rhetoric, including by high-level authorities, that constantly discredits and attacks those who criticize or oppose the Government.
 The political opposition ... are frequently the targets of discourse labelling them as "traitors" and "destabilizing agents".
 This rhetoric is widely disseminated through pro-government media, such as the weekly TV programme Con el Mazo Dando, presented by the President of the National Constituent Assembly, Mr. Diosdado Cabello.
 Moreover, the report states that "successive laws and reforms have facilitated the criminalization of the opposition and of anyone critical of the Government through vague provisions, increased sanctions for acts that are guaranteed by the right of freedom of peaceful assembly, the use of military jurisdiction for civilians, and restrictions on NGOs to represent victims of human rights violations".
-The UN High Commissioner for Human Rights was invited for an official visit to Venezuela in June 2019, in the course of which agreement was reached on reestablishing an OHCHR presence in Caracas and for the Venezuelan authorities to implement certain human rights commitments.
-By early September 2019, 83 detainees whose detention the UN Working Group on Arbitrary Detention had gualified as arbitrary were released.
+The UN High Commissioner for Human Rights was invited for an official visit to Venezuela in June 2019, in the course of which agreement was reached on reestablishing a presence of the Office of the United Nations Commissioner for Human Rights in Caracas and for the Venezuelan authorities to implement certain human rights commitments.
+By early September 2019, 83 detainees whose detention the UN Working Group on Arbitrary Detention had qualified as arbitrary were released.